phiggins42/plugd/README.md

   * twit.js - sample twitter badge for reading and rendering a timeline
   * xhr.js - deprecated experimental content-handler detection

 Each individual module is generally very small, and **heavily** commented.
-Dive in an experiment.
+Dive in and experiment.